Comparative evaluation of point process forecasts: Consistent scoring functions for point patterns

-For ease of presentation and practical implementation, we will usually state how the score of a realization $\varphi = \sum_{i=1,\dots,n} \delta_{y_i} \in \Mz$ is computed from an enumeration of its points, i.e.\ from the set $\{ y_1, \ldots, y_n \}$ if $n = \vert \varphi \vert$.
-For $n=0$ no points occurred, so the set is empty.
-To make this meaningful, we will ensure that for spatial processes all scoring functions are independent of the enumeration of points (see also~\citet[Section~5.3]{DVJvol1}).
-For temporal processes we use the natural enumeration which orders the points from smallest to largest.

-In light of the results of Subsection~\ref{subsec:preliminary}, constructing simple examples for elicitable functionals of point processes is straightforward: Since point processes induce real-valued random variables in many ways, the expectations of these random variables (provided they are well-defined) will be elicitable functionals.
+In light of Theorem~\ref{thm:ElicitExpect}, constructing simple examples for elicitable functionals of point processes is straightforward: Point processes induce real-valued random variables in many ways and the expectations of these random variables (provided they are finite) will be elicitable functionals.